x2rider/OMISS-Awards/README.md

 ## Compatibility

-This has been tested on Windows and Mac with the latest version of Excel and OpenOffice Calc.
+This has been tested on Windows and Mac with the latest version of Excel and LibreOffice Calc.
 It does not work on Excel 2010 or older.

+NOTE:  While the Alternative to Excel was originally OpenOffice, There is a bug with OpenOffice, which prevents the full membership roster from loading, which will affect awards.
+Please use LibreOffice instead of OpenOffice.

 Paul - KA5PMV